ray-project/ray/doc/source/tune/_tutorials/tune-pytorch-cifar.rst

         torch.save((net.state_dict(), optimizer.state_dict()), path)

 Finally, we need to tell Ray Tune to start multiple distributed processes at once by using ``ray.util.sgd.torch.DistributedTrainableCreator`` (:ref:`docs <tune-sgd-ddp-doc>`).
-This is essentially to running ``torch.distributed.launch`` for each hyperparameter trial:
+This is essentially equivalent to running ``torch.distributed.launch`` for each hyperparameter trial:

 .. code-block:: python